datahubio/datahub-cloud-template-dataset/docs.md

 > If you need more detailed instructions on how to customize the copied code in order to make it fit with your data, please continue reading.

 -------

+# What syntax is supported?

+Datahub Cloud supports CommonMark and GitHub Flavored Markdown, but also many Obsidian-specific syntax elements, like Wiki links or footnotes[^1].

+For more syntax elements supported by Datahub Cloud, see https://flowershow.app/docs/syntax#commonmark

 # What features are supported?